Amsterdam International Community School: AICS South

 AICS South used to be located near the WTC in the south of Amsterdam (Prinses Irenestraat 59).
 It is the largest and first campus of the AICS, located here since 2007.
 It had more than 1000 students attending.
 This campus offers primary education to children aged 4 to 11 and secondary (IB MYP) education to children aged 11 to 16.
 Finally it offers the IB Diploma Programme for students aged 16-18.

 From 2003-2007 the secondary school was located at the Wodanstraat 3.
 The primary school started at the Wodanstraat in 2004, moved to the Hygiëaplein in 2005 and to the Uiterwaardenstraat in 2006.
 In 2007 the primary and secondary school reunited at the Prinses Irenestraat.

 The new South campus building opened at the Arent Janszoon Ernststraat 1179 at the start of 2022.
 It is a purpose built school building designed by Mecanoo architects.

 AICS Satellite

-AICS Satellite was opened in 2016 due to the increasing demand for international education in Amsterdam, it is located at Arent Janszoon Ernststraat 130, opposite the mall gelderlandplein.
+AICS Satellite was opened in 2016 due to the increasing demand for international education in Amsterdam.
+It is located at Arent Janszoon Ernststraat 130, opposite the mall Gelderlandplein.
 It has approximately 200 students attending.
 It offers primary education for children age 4 to 11.

+The campus closed in 2023 to merge with the South and Southeast (Sand Castle) campuses.

 AICS South East

 This campus is the latest addition.
-It is currently located at the Darlingstraat 2 in the South East area of Amsterdam.
-It has more than 300 students attending.
+It was previously located at the Darlingstraat 2 in the South East area of Amsterdam.
+There, it had more than 300 students attending.
+It is now located in the Sand Castle in Bijlmerplein, Amsterdam-Zuidoost.
 It offers primary education to children aged 4 to 11 and secondary (IB MYP) education to children aged 11 to 16.

 It started in 2018 at the President Brandstraat 29 in the Eastern part of the city.
-In 2019 the construction of the modular and circular building at the darlingstraat was completed and the campus moved there.
+In 2019 the construction of the modular and circular building at the Darlingstraat was completed and the campus moved there.